MicrosoftDocs/msteams-docs/msteams-platform/concepts/cloud-overview.md

 GCC, GCC High, and DOD are limited for use within Unites States and to access Microsoft Government clouds services, you can purchase [Microsoft 365 Government plans](https://products.office.com/government/compare-office-365-government-plans).

-The document provides a comprehensive overview of Teams' compatibility within government cloud services, detailing the various capabilities for each cloud type.
+The document provides a comprehensive overview of Teams' compatibility within government cloud services, detailing the various capabilities for each government tenant.
 It also outlines how government entities can effectively deploy and use Microsoft Teams within their organizations.

 ## Teams for Government clouds

- Teams is compatible with all Microsoft 365 Government environment, but the capabilities and features vary for each cloud type.
+ Teams is compatible with all Microsoft 365 Government environment, but the capabilities and features vary for each government tenant.
 Certain Teams features that are available in a commercial tenant might not be accessible in a government tenant.
 Due to security and compliance, some capabilities and features are restricted while others take time to roll out in a government tenant.

 ### Teams apps and capabilities for Government clouds